Skip to content

 You can put your endpoints into different groups and each group can receive different Supplemental policy based on their needs.

-Intune portal for Application Control for Business policies
+Intune portal for App Control for Business policies

 Intune portal App control for Business XML data upload